LucasDelfino92/morrowindsharp/mw2.md

 Finally, there are additional steps to take using [**TESAME**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame), assuming you've installed the mods mentioned below.

-- Delete the following records from **Morrowind Anti-Cheese.ESP** for compatibility with **BTB's Game Improvements (Necro Edit).ESP**:
-  - Cell **Balmora, Eastern Guard Tower**
-    - Omits the addition of a Hlaalu Guard to protect the Sword of White Woe who is no longer necessary as BTB removes the sword.
 - Delete the following records from **BTB's Game Improvements (Necro Edit).ESP** for compatibility with **Caldera Mages Guild Guarded Alchemy Set.ESP**:
   - Cell **Caldera, Guild of Mages**
     - Omits an Imperial Guard placed by BTB's Game Improvements who is no longer necessary.